Back to blog

 https://www.google.com/search?q=developer&ibp=htl;jobs&hl=en&gl=us

-This enables you to scrape job listings for as many search queries as you want.
+This enables you to scrape job listings for as many Google career search queries as you want.
 It's a good idea to visit the URLs with specific parameters using a VPN that's located in your desired country.
 This way, you can ensure that the URL works for that location, as Google may use different URL-forming techniques and present different SERPs that are incompatible with the CSS and XPath selectors used in this tutorial.

 Note that the q=, ibp=htl;jobs, hl=, and gl= parameters are mandatory for the URL to work.